EcoJulia/Microbiome.jl/docs/src/samples_features.md

 ### GeneFunction

 The [`GeneFunction`](@ref) type contains a name and (optionally) a [`Taxon`](@ref).
-In addition to providing both a name and `Taxon`, you can instantiate a `GeneFunction` with just a name (in which case the taxon will be `missing`), or with the name of the taxon (in which case it will not have a `rank`).
+In addiction to providing both a name and `Taxon`, you can instantiate a `GeneFunction` with just a name (in which case the taxon will be `missing`), or with the name of the taxon (in which case it will not have a `rank`).